-Now, the respectablesized village lay to the east in a kingdom ruled by a kind and gentle, but not terribly observant old king who had a wicked queen for a wife.
+Now, the respectable-sized village lay to the east in a kingdom ruled by a kind and gentle, but not terribly observant old king who had a wicked queen for a wife.
 The wicked queen was said to have created a monstrous magic Book which had a ceaseless appetite for stories.
 The word bruited about the kingdom was that the queen's monstrous Book would grow hungry, and the dark library would be filled with anguished groans and snarls from the Book, which would snap at anyone who drew near it.

+In fact most weeks, if the queen's Book were not fed a well-written story that tasted like a finely aged wine, the people said it would try to eat whoever was nearby.
 Sometimes for months at a time, the library was closed to all until a brave storyteller could be found to be brought in to satiate the Book's hunger.

-And so, people said, the queen advertised for determined storytellers to come, to try to please the mysterious narrative appetites of the Book.
+And so, people said, the queen advertised for determined storytellers to come, to risk being eaten by the Book.
 If the storytellers provided stories that were suitable to the Book's taste in vintage tales, the people said that the Book devoured these approved stories and grew a story fatter in the eating.
 The people also said that the queen then gave the successful storyteller a sack of gold pieces for his troubles.